t3r3nc3101/eCreatures/README.md

 # eCreatures
-Interactive creatures on your desktop
+Interactive creatures on your desktop, made with Visual Basic .NET